Pain

 It stayed.

-This film does not excuse that pain.
+This film does not excuse that reality.

-Feel No Shame stays with that truth.
+Feel No Shame stays with that truth — not to judge, but to understand.